Symptoms of pneumonia

 If you’re resting in bed, turn over at least once every hour while you’re awake.
 To help clear any phlegm that has settled in your lungs, breathe deeply five to 10 times, followed by a few strong coughs.

-If you have a fever you can take paracetamol, or for a child, a children’s paracetamol (eg Calpol).
-Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+If you have a fever, you can take paracetamol (for a child, give a children’s paracetamol such as Calpol).
+Always read the patient information that comes with your medicine and, if you have any questions, ask your pharmacist for advice.

 - viruses, including the influenza (flu) virus and chicken pox virus

-- inhaling substances, for example pollution, chemicals, smoke or vomit
+- inhaling substances, for example your stomach contents if you vomit when unconscious

-You’re more at risk of pneumonia if you:
+You’re more at risk of getting pneumonia or getting it more severely if you:

 - smoke (smoking damages your lungs, making you more prone to infection)

-- have long-term heart or lung problems, liver or kidney disease
+- have long-term heart or lung problems, or liver or kidney disease

 - have diabetes